 - Monthly Cardholder statements are approved (signed) by Liaison.

-The Purchasing Office asks that cardholders buy through State Contract when available.
+Per the P-Card and State Contract Purchases section above, the Purchasing Office requires that items on State Contract are purchased through State Contract vendors for those items.
 Office Supplies and Toner are of particular note and should be bought through State Contract.
 Please contact the Purchasing Office for details at 843-661-1160.

 Purchasing Card Manual